KarstenFinlay/CV/README.md

 ## Karsten Finlay

+Graduate of Makers, junior full stack developer and enthusiastic learner.
+Constantly learning and applying my skills to new projects.

+Ever since the start of my journey at Makers Academy I have worked very well in a groups, usually taking a more manage like role, my use of agile tools and skills made it easy to work in large groups, I usually get to the point while taking others into consideration.
+Communication is a valued skill I possess, key to having a flexable and solid team dynamic.

 Avid video game player and game designer.
 I have created multiple video games in gam jams or just for fun.
 I want to keep improving so that I can apply what I learn to improve the overall quality of the games I make.

 ## Projects